ruyrybeyro/QtSpecem/README.md

 Z80 C emulation from my old emulators WSpecem/emz80, corrected, fixed and improved to support the documented and undocumented funcionalities of a Z80 from Zilog except for a partial implementation of WZ/MEMPTR.
 (Thus failing compatibility tests of BIT n,(HL) )

 Real time emulator, no sound support.
-Still rudimentary user interface.
+Still (very) rudimentary user interface.

 The project idea will be being an debugger, for the moment just uploaded for backup and for people to test the Z80 part.